Child Care Centers

 This site will help you understand any requirements, timelines, and the process for your child care center to participate in the Test and Fix Water for Kids program.
 This information is specific for child care centers.
 Information is also available for family child care homes or schools.

 The Test and Fix Water for Kids program will help your child care center meet the testing requirements by providing free training, testing kits, help with testing, help with understanding results, help with fixing problems and reimbursement for associated costs.
 Although testing must take place by May 31, 2023, there are several steps in the process prior to testing.
-Please make sure that you are enrolled no later than April 15, 2023 in order to meet the testing deadline.
+Please make sure that you leave enough time to complete all the steps prior to the deadline.

 Why is testing for Lead important?